 Chakras and crystals go hand-in-hand and are a big part of spiritual living.
 Almost every spiritual store, site, or article will make mention of one of the two.

-This is why I’ve decided to create the ultimate in-depth guide to chakras and crystals, most importantly how to effectively use the right crystals to balance each of the chakras of your body.
+This is why I’ve decided to create the ultimate in-depth guide to chakra balancing with crystals, most importantly how to effectively use the right crystals to balance each of the chakras of your body.

 This article is a deep-dive into chakra balancing with crystals and is broken down into several easy-to-understand sections.